How does Domino's monitor its suppliers?

 We do not use nuts in our pizzas or side orders.
 However, some ingredients are produced in factories that handle nuts and some of the ice cream sold in stores does contains nuts.
 The vast majority of sites producing our food do not handle nuts and although those that do have controls in place to ensure segregation, we could never claim to be ‘nut free’.

-Do Domino's products contain any MSG, artificial colours or flavours, genetically modified ingredients or added hydrogenated fats?
+Do Domino's products contain any MSG, artificial colours or flavours or added hydrogenated fats?

 No, we don’t use any of the above.